anytizer/good-bye-ip.wp/README.md

 Your plugin is ready.
 Install/upload it to your WordPress.

+I want to **reupload** the plugin with new set of IP Addresses.
+* First delete the existing plugin from your server.
+* Then reupload.

 ## Caution
 Do not enter your current IP address in the list.
 Otherwise, you will have to delete the plugin manually using FTP.